-WHEREAS, Marylanders generate significantly more municipal solid waste per person than the United States as a whole and continue to dispose of more than half of that waste each year, the majority of which goes into landfills; WHEREAS.
-Statewide, there is an estimated 36 years of remaining municipal landfill capacity at current disposal rates; Eliminating inefficient and harmful disposal of waste into WHEREAS. landfills is possible through progressive source reduction (avoiding waste before it occurs), recycling, and reuse; Maryland's Zero Waste Plan, issued in 2014 after extensive WHEREAS. consultation with businesses, local governments, non-profits, and individual citizens, outlined cost-effective strategies to nearly eliminate disposal of waste in Maryland by 2040; WHEREAS, Implementation of Maryland's Zero Waste Plan is already underway in key areas, including the establishment of clearer permitting pathways for composting facilities; adoption of higher county and State government recycling rates; provision of recycling opportunities at apartments, condominiums, and special events; and the procurement of compost and other recycled products; WHEREAS, According to a recent study by the Tellus Institute and Sound Resource Management Group, diverting material from disposal to reuse, recycling, and composting results in more jobs, with a direct impact of 1.1 million added jobs nationwide if the United States meets a recycling rate of 75% by 2030;

-WHEREAS, The United Nations Intergovernmental Panel on Climate Change (IPCC) has determined that methane emissions are a significant contributing factor to climate change, and landfills are the third largest source of methane emissions in the United States;
+WHEREAS.
+Marylanders generate significantly more municipal solid waste per person than the United States as a whole and continue to dispose of more than half of that waste each year, the majority of which goes into landfills; WHEREAS, Statewide, there is an estimated 36 years of remaining municipal landfill capacity at current disposal rates; WHEREAS.
+Eliminating inefficient and harmful disposal of waste into landfills is possible through progressive source reduction (avoiding waste before it occurs), recycling, and reuse: Maryland's Zero Waste Plan, issued in 2014 after extensive WHEREAS. consultation with businesses, local governments, non-profits, and individual citizens, outlined cost-effective strategies to nearly eliminate disposal of waste in Maryland by 2040; Implementation of Maryland's Zero Waste Plan is already WHEREAS, underway in key areas, including the establishment of clearer permitting pathways for composting facilities; adoption of higher county and State government recycling rates; provision of recycling opportunities at apartments, condominiums, and special events; and the procurement of compost and other recycled products; WHEREAS, According to a recent study by the Tellus Institute and Sound Resource Management Group, diverting material from disposal to reuse, recycling, and composting results in more jobs, with a direct impact of 1.1 million added jobs nationwide if the United States meets a recycling rate of 75% by 2030; WHEREAS, The United Nations Intergovernmental Panel on Climate Change (IPCC) has determined that methane emissions are a significant contributing factor to climate change, and landfills are the third largest source of methane emissions in the United States;

-WHEREAS, Maryland's people, property, natural environment, and public investments are extremely vulnerable to the impacts of climate change and are already experiencing its effects including sea level rise of more than one foot over the last century, increased storm intensity, wind, and rainfall events, water shortages, droughts, heat waves, and increased water temperatures; WHEREAS, Improper handling of solid waste can pose direct threats to both the public health and the quality of Maryland's environment, including odor problems, soil erosion, surface and ground-water pollution, and the propagation of disease-bearing vectors; WHEREAS, Composting organic materials, including land clearing debris, improves soil quality, increases water retention, and reduces erosion; and WHEREAS, Operation of new or expanded municipal and land clearing debris landfills would harm public health and the environment.
-NOW, THEREFORE, I, MARTIN O'MALLEY, GOVERNOR OF THE STATE OF

-MARYLAND, BY VIRTUE OF THE AUTHORITY VESTED IN ME BY THE CONSTITUTION AND LAWS OF MARYLAND, HEREBY PROCLAIM THE FOLLOWING EXECUTIVE ORDER, EFFECTIVE IMMEDIATELY:

-A. Maryland shall endeavor to ensure that all waste generated in the State is increasingly reduced and reused rather than discarded in a manner that adversely impacts our health and environment.

-B. Maryland shall have a goal of 85% waste diversion and 80% recycling by 2040.

-(1) State Government Recycling.
-To ensure progress toward the overall statewide goal, State government shall achieve a waste recycling rate of at least 65% by 2020.
+droughts, heat waves, and increas ll events, water shortages, sed water temperatures; WHEREAS, Improper handling of solid waste the public health and the quality of including odor problems, soil ero pollution, and the propagation of of Maryland's environment, ssion, surface and ground-water WHEREAS, Composting organic materials, in improves soil quality, increases w erosion; and WHEREAS, Operation of new or expanded multiple and fills would harm public healt NOW, THEREFORE, I, MARTIN O'MALLEY, GOVE MARYLAND, BY VIRTUE OF IN ME BY THE CONSTITUTIO MARYLAND, HEREBY PROCI EXECUTIVE ORDER, EFFECT A. Maryland shall endeavor to in the State is increasingly reduce discarded in a manner that advers THE AUTHORITY VESTED ON AND LAWS OF LAIM THE FOLLOWING TVE IMMEDIATELY: ensure that all waste generated ed and reused rather than environment. of 85% waste diversion and Charles and the second se (2) State Government C progress toward the overall statew government shall divert at least 60 recycling, composting, or anaerob 0% of its organic waste through

-(2) State Government Organics Recycling.
-To ensure progress toward the overall statewide recycling goal, State government shall divert at least 60% of its organic waste through recycling, composting, or anaerobic digestion by 2020.
 C. State Government Source Reduction.
 By December 1, 2015, the Maryland Department of the Environment in consultation with the Maryland Green Purchasing Committee shall create a source reduction checklist for use by State agencies to track and encourage source reduction.